-Taking into account a fact that the both terms in the third line are easy to answer, the closed-form solution of $W_{t}(4)$ is more conveniently calculated in view of Eq.(\ref{eqa:MF-3-1-4-5}) than Eq.(\ref{eqa:MF-3-1-4-2}).
+Taking into account a fact that both terms in the second line of Eq.(\ref{eqa:MF-3-1-4-5}) are easy to answer, the closed-form solution of $\mathcal{W}_{t}(4)$ is more conveniently calculated in view of Eq.(\ref{eqa:MF-3-1-4-5}).
 It is clear to the eye that such a transformation from Eq.(\ref{eqa:MF-3-1-4-2}) to Eq.(\ref{eqa:MF-3-1-4-5}) is quite effective.
-At the same time, it should be mentioned that the light shed by Eq.(\ref{eqa:MF-3-1-4-5}) will be proved helpful in the following derivations.
+At the same time, it should be mentioned that the light shed by the development of Eq.(\ref{eqa:MF-3-1-4-5}) will be proved helpful in the following derivations.